-!
-Due to high demand for hotel accommodation in Edinburgh during the dates of the ICAR conference, there will be no main conference hotel.
-However, the attached document provides information on hotels around the city with room availability.
+!!
+Please book your accommodation for the ICAR conference !!
+Due to high demand, accommodation is limited in Edinburgh during the dates of the conference.
+The attached document provides information on hotels around the city with room up to date availability.
 View full list of hotels and accommodation

 Edinburgh is the capital city of Scotland with access by air (direct flights from many European airports), cars (M8 motorway) or trains (many direct routes from UK destinations).

 International flights from/to Edinburgh airport can be found here

 There is a dedicated bus service from the airport to the city centre, Airlink.
 You can also buy tickets for this service at the airport.

 You can reach the centre by taxi, or car rentals which are sign posted from the arrivals area at the airport including Alamo, Europcar, Enterprise and Hertz.